Embroidery scissors

 This simple tool is great for pulling and snipping threads.
 They have very short blades and come with or without a finger hole.
 Use snips to clip threads in the front or back of the embroidery.

-Thread Snips Tapered Head 4
+Thread Snips Tapered Head 4" Stainless Steel

 Thread Snips Tapered Head 4″ Stainless Steel on Etsy